djvill/elan-file-checkers/README.md

 ## What do they do?

-Once users drag-and-drop one or more files, the checker ensures that all files are Elan file format (`.eaf`).
+Once users drag-and-drop one or more files, the checker ensures that all files are one of the accepted file formats (`.eaf` for Elan, `.TextGrid` for Praat, case-insensitive) and are actually readable by the respective programs.
 If so, the files go through up to three sequential steps; Step 2 only engages if all files pass Step 1, etc.

 1. [Validating tier names and attributes...](#step-1-tier-check)
 2. [Checking for out-of-dictionary words...](#step-2-dictionary-check)